learn-co-curriculum/dsc-standard-normal-distribution-lab/README.md

 # that were obtained from this tree
 ```

-## Define the interval bounds where such that the range contains 99% of the observations
+## Define the interval bounds which contain 99% of the observations

 > **Hint**: Recall the empirical rule related to $3\sigma$.